 7. Pay Attention to Trends and Themes Around Valentine’s Day

-Traditionally, the holiday sells a lot of jewelry, flowers, chocolate, getaway trips, cards, and dining out.
+Traditionally, this holiday sees a ton of sales in jewelry, flowers, chocolate, getaway trips, cards, and dining out.
 Focus on these basic categories first when coming up with Valentine’s Day promotions.
 If your retail small business is suited to sell any of these, go for it!
-If not, think about related products or services that you could promote for the holiday.
-Find ways to follow the theme and make it clear that you’re recognizing the holiday.
-An easy way to do that is to offer free gift wrapping on any purchase or even free Valentine’s cards or messages.
+If not, think about related products or services that you could promote.

-Valentine’s shopping is still largely done at brick and mortar stores, but more and more of the business is moving online.
-Make sure you are optimizing this arena as well.
+Valentine’s shopping is still mostly done in-person at brick and mortar stores, but more and more of the business is moving online.
+Make sure you are optimizing this area as well.

-You also want to make sure your social media pages are all planned to release Valentine’s related posts (just like this one!).
+You also want to make sure to use your social media pages to release Valentine’s related posts (just like this one!).
 You might even consider adding themed banners or pop-ups on your website to advertise sales or discounts.